w3f/polkadot-wiki/components/utilities/data/README.md

    `0xf34a77856ab1190ff207ddc2cf7f05dd5fe9760a24bf8a1631fb19f142858bc7` if that block was recently created.

-After these 2 scripts execute a new [pull request](https://github.com/w3f/polkadot-wiki/pull/4241) will automatically be made to the repo if any changes are detected to either json cache file.
+After these 2 scripts execute, a new [pull request](https://github.com/w3f/polkadot-wiki/pull/4241) will automatically be made to the repo if any changes are detected to the cache file.
 The PR is only opened by the GitHub action so you can safely run these script locally if you want to see what updates are available or are debugging an issue.
 To run the scripts locally you can use the following commands: